 WHO'S BEEN CAST SO FAR?

 As each episode is self-contained, there's a pretty big cast of actors announced.
-James Frain, Greg Kinnear, Ike Barinholtz, Ginnifer Goodwin from 'Once Upon A Time', John Cho, Jacob Tremblay, 'Fargo' alum Allison Tolman, Taissa Farmiga, 'Better Call Saul' star Rhea Seehorn, Steven Yuen from 'The Walking Dead', and Kumail Nanjiani are just some of the names attached so far.
+Adam Scott, James Frain, Greg Kinnear, Ike Barinholtz, Ginnifer Goodwin from 'Once Upon A Time', John Cho, Jacob Tremblay, 'Fargo' alum Allison Tolman, Taissa Farmiga, 'Better Call Saul' star Rhea Seehorn, Steven Yuen from 'The Walking Dead', and Kumail Nanjiani are just some of the names attached so far.

 Don't be in the least bit surprised if some huge names turn up in tiny cameo roles either.
 'The Twilight Zone' was known for breaking some major actors into the business, not to mention some of its episode directors going on to major movies afterwards.
 Richard Donner, for example, started off his career in directing television and did 'Nightmare At 20,000 Feet' with William Shatner, three years before he starred in 'Star Trek'.